 Flexibility at one level does not guarantee flexibility elsewhere - often the reverse.
 For example, buildings which are designed around their space plans often introduce onerous constraints.
-A fixed furniture system may offer occupants no options to finetune their seating position and furniture so that they can try to mitigate adverse effects of, say, glare or low winter sun.
+A fixed furniture system may offer occupants no options to fine-tune their seating position and furniture so that they can try to mitigate adverse effects of eq glare or low winter sun.
 Any changes may have to be carried out by the facilities managers.
 In one instance, external consultants had to be called in every time the furniture needed to be moved!
 It is usually better to avoid dependency of this sort - occupants are capable of making these minor changes for themselves, they are happier and problems and costs for managers are avoided.
 However, the trend is towards greater dependence, not less.
 Occupants are increasingly having control and adjustment options taken away from them.
 This, in turn, places a higher burden on the technical and management systems that are supposed to provide these services - and makes them more vulnerable as well.
-This is why occupants say they are less comfortable in buildings that may offer relatively good internal environmental conditions, but have less perceived control options; in the jargon, fewer 'adaptive opportunities' (Brager and de Dear, 1998).
+This is why occupants say they are less comfortable in buildings which relatively good internal environmental conditions have less perceived control options (in the jargon, fewer "adaptive opportunities") [Brager and de Dear, 1998].

-In Britain, commercial and professional pressures have tended to divide and rule so that integration between architects and engineers can be minimal sometimes, even in so-called integrated design practices.
-Parts of the design can easily fall in the gaps between areas of professional responsibility with no-one owning the problem.
-Some of these gaps turn out to be crucial for occupants' welfare, for example, the stability of the indoor environment and opportunities to change conditions quickly when required.
+In Britain, commercial and professional pressures have tended to divide and rule so that integration between architects and engineers can be minimal sometimes, even in so-called "integrated" design practices.
+Parts of the design can easily fall in the gaps between areas of professional responsibility (no-one "owns" the problem).
+Some of these turn out to be crucial for occupants' welfare, eq the stability of the indoor environment and opportunities to change conditions quickly when required.
 Anecdotal evidence from Scandinavia and the Netherlands indicates that under global market pressures their previously better-integrated design cultures may be forced down this course as well.